-Bathing suits are in stock, and pool season is just weeks away.
+Bathing suits are in stock, and pool season is upon us.
 Time to check the expiration date on last year’s leftover sunscreen (if past the date – toss it), and make the annual pilgrimage to buy a swimsuit with instant weight-loss powers.

 All that dressing room time can double as an opportunity to perform a skin survey, evaluating any suspicious areas on our skin, including your scalp.
 Use a hand-held mirror for tough-to-see areas.